BenShutt/Utilities/README.md

 # Utilities

-A simple swift package collecting common functionality used in Swift development.
+A swift package collecting common functionality used in Swift development.

 ## Libraries